Articles of Association

 Article 3 – ACTIVE MEMBERS – APPLICATION, RESIGNATION, EXCLUSION

 3.1.
 The number of active members is unlimited, but must be at least 3.
 Any reputable person interested in the Association's not-for-profit purpose is eligible.

 3.2.
 Applications for membership must be made in writing to the Board of Directors, which will decide upon the admission of members to the Association.
 The Board may delegate this power to the Executive Committee.

-If the application is approved, the applicant shall become a member of the Association as of the first day of the month upon which payment of the membership fee is received by the Association.
+If the application is approved, the applicant shall become a member of the Association as of the first day of the month following approval of his or its membership.